tekknolagi/tekknolagi.github.com/_posts/2018-07-13-jumbosmash-a-technical-retrospective.md

 logs, making a sorted list of the endpoints that took the most time to produce results.
 As it turned out, `/users/swipable` and `/users/me` both took incredible amounts of time to do anything.

+(`/users/swipable` returns a list of all of the users that can be swiped on by the current user.
+This excludes people who have been banned, the user has blocked, the users who have blocked the current user, people that have already been matched with, etc. `/users/me` returns information about the current user.)

 To add more detail to our analysis, I wrapped all of the routes with an `inspect` function wrapper: